Fighting climate change one idea at a time

-The library is a place that collects and houses physical books, periodicals, and media—and a portal to extensive online holdings, including research databases, periodicals, e-books, and streaming media.
+The library is a place that collects and houses physical books, periodicals, and media—and a portal to extensive online holdings, including research databases, periodicals, and e-books.

 The library is a place for quiet, private study and reflection—and a bustling hub for creating knowledge using old and new technologies.